dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 * Added setting allowing admin to specify API base URL.

 == Upgrade Notice ==

+= 0.2.1 =
+This verison fixes a bug from 0.2.0 where settings changes do not take effect.

 = 0.1.3 =
 This version fixes some issues with UI and the Show on Home Page setting.